Akhier/Dwarf-Fortress-Python-Scripts/readme.md

 Place in a folder with entity_[whatever] text files.
-When run it will read all entity files, move them all to a backup folder, then make a seperate file for each entity with the tags organized.
+When run it will read all entity files, puts them in a timestamped zip folder, then make a seperate file for each entity with the tags organized.

 ---